SAP/node-hdb/README.md

 ### DML Statement

-In the case of a DML Statement the number of `affectedRows` is returned.
+In the case of a DML Statement the number of `affectedRows` is returned:

 ```js
 client.exec('insert into TEST.NUMBERS values (1, \'one\')', function (err, affectedRows) {